Taxes Depress Corporate Borrowing: Evidence from Private Firms

 Date Written: September 18, 2020

 We re-examine the relation between taxes and corporate leverage, using variation in state corporate income tax rates.
-In contrast with prior research, we document that corporate leverage increases following tax cuts for both privately-held and publicly-listed firms.
-We use an estimated dynamic equilibrium model to show that tax cuts result in lower default spreads and more distant default thresholds.
-These effects outweigh the loss of benefits from the interest tax deduction and lead to higher leverage, especially for privately-held firms.
-Overall, debt tax shields appear to be a secondary capital structure consideration.
+In contrast with prior research, we document that corporate leverage rises after tax cuts, mostly for small private firms, but to a lesser extent for public firms.
+We use an estimated dynamic equilibrium model to show that tax cuts result in more distant default thresholds and thus lower credit spreads.
+These effects outweigh the loss of the interest tax deduction and lead to higher optimal leverage choices, especially for firms with stringent default conditions, such as the small private firms we study.

 Keywords: corporate income taxes, leverage, investment, structural estimation